foundryvtt/crucible/docs/Items/Weapons.md

 | Ambush    | This Light weapon can be easily concealed and can be drawn quickly.
 The weapon can be drawn for free during your own turn or as part of a reaction. | +1   |
 | Grasping  | Critical hits cause the target to become grappled.           | +1   |

+### Blocking
+A blocking weapon provides Block defense equal to 2 plus 2 times the Enchantment bonus as long as that weapon is not broken.

+### Parrying
+A parrying weapon provides Parry defense equal to 1 plus the Enchantment bonus as long as that weapon is not broken.